- Oops!Something went wrong.Please try again later.

 How Have Estimates Been Moving Since Then?

-At this time, Duke Energy has an average Growth Score of C, a grade with the same score on the momentum front.
-Following the exact same course, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+Currently, Duke Energy has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.

 Overall, the stock has an aggregate VGM Score of C. If you aren't focused on one strategy, this score is the one you should be interested in.